microsoft/pxt-arcade/docs/courses/csintro2/logic/intro.md

 })
 ```

-When the player is on their final life, the image of the sprite changes and the sprite say "Last chance".
+When the player is on their final life, the image of the sprite changes and the sprite says "Last chance".

 ## Task #3: Count to 10